CLICK TO ENLARGE TRAILER

 SYNOPSIS

-The story follows an elegant pair of vampires, affluent New Yorkers Miriam and John Blaylock (Deneuve, Bowie) and their encounter and ultimate love triangle with gerontologist Sarah Roberts (Sarandon).
+THE HUNGER follows an elegant pair of vampires, affluent New Yorkers Miriam and John Blaylock (Deneuve, Bowie) and their encounter and ultimate love triangle with gerontologist Sarah Roberts (Sarandon).

 The last of a line of Egyptian vampires, Miriam Blaylock is immortal and her enigmatic presence dominates the film from beginning to end.
 Miriam’s paramours over the centuries gain longevity from the mix of Miriam’s blood with their own, but it comes with a price: after three hundred years they age rapidly and become living mummies.